ESC

 2,700 (2018 est.)

-1 privately owned TV station broadcasts from Rarotonga providing a mix of local news and overseas-sourced programs (2019)
+1 privately owned TV station in Rarotonga provides a mix of local news and overseas-sourced programs (2019)

 .ck